STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: STEREO Pipeline to Extract Experiment Metadata

-Our statistics and experimental metadata extraction pipeline STEREO consists of multiple steps, as illustrated in Figure~\ref{fig:pipeline}.
-First, a pre-processing of the input documents is needed, whose challenges and our solution approach is presented in Section~\ref{sec:preprocessing}.
+Our metadata extraction pipeline STEREO consists of multiple steps, as illustrated in Figure~\ref{fig:pipeline}.
+First, a pre-processing of the input documents is needed, whose challenges and our approach is presented in Section~\ref{sec:preprocessing}.
 It takes a set of documents as input and splits them into sentences.
-Result of the first step are sentences, that can be further processed in the next step to extract statistical information, \ie extract the statistics type and its details as reported in the paper.
+Result of the first step are sentences that can be further processed in the next step to extract statistical information, \ie extract the statistics type and its details as reported in the paper.
 Here, an interactive wrapper induction approach is applied which aims to learn rules to extract statistics metadata, which is described in Section~\ref{sec:activeWrap}.
 The rules check whether a supported statistics is present in a sentence, and extracts its type and values.
-After this step, we have a set of sentences containing reported statistics in plain English text as well as corresponding, structured records containing the extracted type and values of the statistic.
+After this step, we have a set of sentences containing reported statistics in plain English as well as corresponding, structured records containing the extracted type and values of the statistic.

-This set of sentences and statistics records is given to the final step of our pipeline, which consists of two parallel activities, to extract experimental conditions and experiment topics.
+This set of sentences and statistics records is given to the final step of our pipeline, which consists of two parallel activities to extract experiment conditions and experiment topics.
 Here, two different approaches were taken.
-For the extraction of experimental conditions, we base again an own, active learning approach.
+For the extraction of experiment conditions, we base again on a wrapper induction approach.
 However, instead of processing the input sentences as a sequence of characters, our Grammar-based Condition Extraction (GBCE) approach learns its rules on a grammar tree.
-The motivation is that the sentences provided by step 1 already contain a report of some statistic and, according to APA style, should also explicitly mention the experimental conditions.
-These mentions of experimental conditions should be identified as noun phrases in the sentences.
+The motivation is that the sentences provided by step 1 already contain a report of some statistic and, according to APA style, should also explicitly mention the experiment conditions.
+These mentions of experiment conditions should be identified as noun phrases in the sentences.
 The GBCE is described in detail in Section~\ref{sec:gbce}.
 For extracting the topic of an experiment, we apply the unsupervised attention-based autoencoder (ABAE) architecture for for aspect extraction~\cite{abae}.
 We adapt ABEA to our purpose of topic extraction as described in Section~\ref{sec:ABAE}.
-We provide it as input a sentence, which is categorized into a fixed number of aspects.
-The extracted aspects are then interpreted as experiment topic.
+We provide ABEA a sentence at a time as input, which is then categorized into a fixed number of aspects. \extended{The extracted aspects are interpreted as topic.}